Rás 1: Longwave reintroduction

 RÚV's responsibility as public broadcaster and emergency broadcasts were questioned without LW radio.
 In addition, much of the fishing fleet and rural areas were out of reach by FM radio.

 Some questioned the obsolescence and cost of LW radio compared to FM broadcasts which were of better quality and more popular.
 RÚV took the decision to revamp its longwave service in the 1990s.
 On 9 September 1997, Hellissandur longwave transmitter began broadcasting at 300 kW at 189 kHz..
 Later, in 1999 the reconstructed Eiðar mast was activated at a height of 220 m and its power increased to 100 kW, at 207 kHz.
 Broadcasts over the new longwave system were split between Rás 1 content and Rás 2 content by schedule since 1999.

 2023 Longwave retirement

 RÚV announced the retirement of its longwave transmissions beginning in 2023, citing its inadequacy as an emergency broadcasting service as most vehicles and radios do not support longwave broadcasts anymore.
+In 2016, there were test transmissions at low power on the former Höfn frequency of 666 kHz.
+The aim was to test whether medium wave could be an alternative to long wave, which is not only expensive but also increasingly unreceivable by car radios across Iceland.
+However, this approach was not pursued further.

 In 2023, the Eiðar longwave transmitter was demolished, ceasing 207 kHz transmissions.

 The Hellissandur longwave radio mast went off the air on 5 September 2024, ending 189 kHz transmissions.
 Subsequently, on the 17 October 2024, RÚV officially announced that the transmitter would not be returning to service which marked the end of the RÚV longwave service.
 The Hellissandur mast remains in place.